chaos-polymtl/lethe/doc/source/examples/multiphysics/melting-cavity/melting-cavity.rst

 is added to the example folder to post-process the results.
 Run ``python3 ./melting_cavity.py ./output`` to execute this post-processing code, where ``./output`` is the directory that contains the simulation results.
-In post-processing, the position of the solid–liquid interface at the top, center and bottom of the cavity, as well as the melted volume fraction are plotted and compared with experiments of Gau and Viskanta [2].
+In post-processing, the position of the solid-liquid interface at the top, center and bottom of the cavity, as well as the melted volume fraction are plotted and compared with experiments of Gau and Viskanta [2].
 Note that the discrepancies in the interfaces are attributed to the two-dimensional simulations and they were also observed and reported by Blais et al. [1].

 .. image:: images/xmax_t.png